-Co-directors Dr. Ray Scheele and Dr. Joseph Losco are responsible for oversight of all Bowen Center programs, including the Indiana Certified Public Manager® Program.
+Director Dr. Joseph Losco is responsible for oversight of all Bowen Center programs, including the Indiana Certified Public Manager® Program.
 CPM Coordinator Charles “Chip” Taylor is responsible for CPM curriculum development and day-to-day operation of the program.
 He is also the lead facilitator for the Phase II CPM sessions and a co-facilitator for the Phase I sessions.
-Ray, Joe, and Chip all have extensive experience in public management, professional development, and human resource administration.
+Joe and Chip both have extensive experience in public management, professional development, and human resource administration.

 We are fortunate to be collaborating with Kate Love-Jacobson and Ryan Chasey of the High Performance Government Network.
 Kate is the lead facilitator for the Phase I CPM sessions.
 Both Kate and Ryan have collaborated with us in the development of the Phase I CPM curriculum.
 In doing so, they have drawn on their own extensive public sector management experience.

 Ryan Chasey is President of the High Performance Government Network, where he leads the not-for-profit organization dedicated to the improvement of local government performance.
 Ryan has worked in government and government-related finance and policymaking since 2002.
 He previously served as the Quality Director/ Public Finance Officer for the City of Fort Wayne, where he was responsible for overseeing the city’s performance management program.